XYOracleNetwork-v1/web-developer.xyo.network-react/docs/xyo-app-guide.md

 2. Tap the **XYO Application Version** 9 times
 3. You should now see the option to turn on experimental features

+> Note that these experimental features are as described: experimental.
+There is absolutely no guarantee that any of the features in this mode will be part of any stable version.

 ## Decprecated features after 3.0

 - Manual add of sentinel devices
 - Manual add of bridge devices
 - Required XYO login - it is now optional to log in using an xyo account
+- Device firmware update